DU-Bii/module-1-Environnement-Unix/seance3/slides/dubii2020/slurm.md

 ## Job priority

-Job priority is determined according to several criteria:
+Job priority is determined according to several criteria:<br/>
-Age: the amount of time the job has been on hold.
-This criterion will have its maximum value after 7 days.
+**Age**: the amount of time the job has been on hold.
+This criterion will have its maximum value after 7 days.<br/>
-Fair-Share: the difference between the amount of computing resources promised and the amount of resources used.
-Valid only for the last 14 days.
+**Fair-Share**: the difference between the amount of computing resources promised and the amount of resources used.
+Valid only for the last 14 days.<br/>
-Job Size: the number of nodes or CPUs requested (large jobs have priority)
+**Job Size**: the number of nodes or CPUs requested (large jobs have priority)<br/>

 For each job, SLURM calculates a value between 0 and 1 for each criterion.
-Then a ponderation is applied according to the cluster configuration.
+Then a ponderation is applied according to the cluster configuration.<br/>

 The `sprio` command allows you to consult the application of the priority criteria.